 How to Grow Lavender from Seed

-Lavender seeds take a while to germinate (sometimes as much as four weeks), so we recommend sowing seeds in trays indoors about 6-9 weeks before the traditional outdoor planting time (in northern climates, plant seeds indoors roughly late March or any time in the month of April).
-Use a commercially-sterilized soil especially formulated for starting seeds – never use soil you’ve taken from your garden, as it likely contains pathogens which will kill fragile indoor seedlings.
+(1) 6-12 WEEKS FROM FROST-FREE PLANTING TIME: Sow seeds in trays indoors about 6-12 weeks before the traditional outdoor planting time (in northern climates, plant seeds indoors roughly late March or any time in the month of April).
+Use a commercially-sterilized soil especially formulated for starting seeds (pH neutral between 6.7 and 7.3 is best).
+We like Pro-Mix Organic Seed-Starting Mix.
+Never use soil taken from your garden, as it may contain pathogens or parasites which can kill fragile seedlings.
 Sprinkle the seeds on top of the soil.
 If using a plastic seedling tray, plant one seed per slot.
 If planting in a division-free container, space the seeds 1/2 to 1 inch (1.27 to 2.54 cm) apart.
 Gently press the seeds into the soil (no deeper than 1/8 inch).

-After the seeds sprout, move the seed trays to a location which receives plenty of direct sunlight.
-If no such location is available, place a fluorescent grow light above the sprouts and allow them to sit in the artificial light for eight hours a day.
+(4) GIVE SPROUTED SEEDS PLENTY OF LIGHT.
+16-18 hours per day under a growing light is ideal, but if you do not have a growing light, then after the seeds sprout, move the seed trays to a location which receives plenty of direct sunlight.
+If no such location is available and you do not have a growing light, then a third option is to place a fluorescent light above the seedlings and allow them to sit in the artificial light for at least 16 hours a day.

-Once your seedlings are about 3 inches (7.5 cm) tall, you can then “harden them” by placing them outside for increasing amounts of exposure to the outdoor environment.
+(6) FINAL STEP: Once your seedlings are about 3 inches (7.5 cm) tall and daytime temperatures consistently remain above freezing, you can then “harden them” by placing them outside for increasing amounts of exposure to the outdoor environment.
+Start by putting them outside in a shady area; then increase the amount of time in the sun each day, but bring them inside at night.
 After all danger of frost has passed, the seedlings can be planted in the ground in well-drained soil with full sun.

-Lavender seedlings will develop into hardier, more attractive plants if you do not allow them to blossom the first year.
+a.
+Seedlings will develop into hardier, more attractive plants if you do not allow them to blossom the first year.
 Instead, pinch off the top part of each branch or blossom head.
 This will encourage vigorous root growth, as well as new branches will sprout from within the core of the plant, giving it a richer, fuller appearance.
 You can let your lavender fully blossom from the second year on.
-Enjoy!